Anna Birgitta Rooth

 Anna "Anta" Birgitta Rooth (15 May 1919 – 5 June 2000) was the first Swedish professor of ethnology at Uppsala University.
 She is known for her research into folklore, especially the Cinderella story.

 Early life and education

 Anna Birgitta Rooth was born on 15 May 1919, in Ängelholm, Sweden, to Hildegard Sofia Helena and Nore Valfrid Waldermarson.
 She had two brothers, Bertil and Bo Waldemarson.
 Rooth enjoyed reading as a child and at 19, gained a school-leaving certificate at Lunds privata elementarskola, allowing her to attend Lund University the same year.

 Starting in 1938, she studied art history at Lund University.
 She began pursuing folkloric research and served as editor and secretary to Carl Wilhelm von Sydow, who headed folkloric research at Lund.
 Working as an archival assistant, Rooth began a research project which later culminated into her thesis which she defended in 1951 under the direction of Carl Wilhelm von Sydow.
 Her doctoral dissertation, The Cinderella Cycle, continues to be a required reading in folklore studies.
+Writing for Svenska Dagbladet in 2017, Bengt af Klintberg characterized her 1951 doctoral thesis as a significant work in Swedish folktale research.